knittingarch/check-me-out/books_api/README.md

 - **Book Management**: Create, read, update, and delete books
 - **Author Management**: Books can have multiple authors
+- **Multiple Copies**: Support for multiple copies of the same book
 - **Search & Filter**: Search books by title, author, or ISBN
 - **Book Status**: Track availability (available, borrowed, reserved)
 - **Borrowing System**: Reserve and borrow books with due dates